openwdl/wdl/versions/draft-3/SPEC.md

 In this example, the fully-qualified names that would be exposed as workflow outputs would be `wf.task1.results`, `wf.altname.value`.

 ## Struct Definition
-A struct is a C-like construct which enables the user to create new compound types that consist of previously existing types.
+A struct is a C-like construct which enables the user to create new compound types that consisting of previously existing types.
 Structs can then be used within a `Task` or `Workflow` definition as a declaration in place of any other normal types.
 The struct takes the place of the
 `Object` type in many circumstances and enables proper typing of its members.

+Structs are declared separately from any other constructs, and cannot be declared within any `workflow` or `task` definition.
+They belong to the namespace of the WDL file which they are written in and are therefore accessible globally within that WDL.
+Additionally, all structs must be evaluated prior to their use within a `task`, `workflow` or another `struct`.

-Structs are defined using the `struct` keyword and have a single section consiting of typed declarationns.
-They are evaluated first prior to workflows and tasks.
+Structs may be defined using the `struct` keyword and have a single section consisting of typed declarations.

 ```wdl
 struct name { ... }
 ```